moderntribe/moose/README.md

-# Moose
+# ModernPress

-Moose is a WordPress project starter framework.
+ModernPress (formerly codenamed Moose) is a WordPress project starter framework.
 It is a collection of modular tools, configurations, and best practices for enterprise WordPress design and development.
 It is designed to be a modern, flexible, and developer-friendly starting point for WordPress projects.
 Features include a core plugin, core theme, technical framework, and the requisite developer tooling to maintain a secure, consistent codebase across teams and projects.
-Moose is lovingly maintained by the folks at [Modern Tribe](https://tri.be).
+ModernPress is lovingly maintained by the folks at [Modern Tribe](https://tri.be).

 ## Requirements